Gimli Glider: Miscalculation during fuelling

 The previous flight from Edmonton to Montreal had avoided the error.
 The fueler at Edmonton knew the density of jet fuel in kg/L, and he calculated the correct number of litres to pump into the tanks.
 He testified that it was a "regular practice of his" to do such calculations.
-When fueling was complete, Captains Weir and Johnson checked the figures.
+When fuelling was complete, Captains Weir and Johnson checked the figures.
 The captain knew "from previous experience" the density of jet fuel in kg/L. He also had a working FQIS, which agreed with his calculations.

 Aftermath

-Following Air Canada's internal investigation, Captain Pearson was demoted for six months, and First Officer Quintal was suspended for two weeks for allowing the incident to happen.
+Following Air Canada's internal investigation, Captain Pearson was demoted for six months, and First Officer Quintal was suspended for two weeks for allowing the accident to happen.
 Three maintenance workers were also suspended.
+Following a successful appeal against their suspensions, Pearson and Quintal were assigned as crew members aboard another Air Canada flight.
 In 1985, Pearson and Quintal were awarded the first ever Fédération Aéronautique Internationale Diploma for Outstanding Airmanship.
 Several attempts by other crews who were given the same circumstances in a simulator at Vancouver resulted in crashes.
 Quintal was promoted to captain in 1989.
-Pearson remained with Air Canada for 10 years and then moved to flying for Asiana Airlines; he retired in 1995.
+Pearson remained with Air Canada for ten years and then moved to flying for Asiana Airlines; he retired in 1995.
 Maurice Quintal died at the age of 68 on September 24, 2015, in Saint-Donat, Quebec.

-The aircraft was temporarily repaired at Gimli, and flew out two days later to be fully repaired at a maintenance base in Winnipeg.
-Following the full repair, the aircraft was returned to service with Air Canada.
-Following a successful appeal against their suspensions, Pearson and Quintal were assigned as crew members aboard another Air Canada flight.
+The aircraft was temporarily repaired at Gimli and flew out two days later to be fully repaired at a maintenance base in Winnipeg.
+The aircraft was returned to service with Air Canada after the full repair.

 The 1995 television movie Falling from the Sky: Flight 174 is loosely based on this event.

-The Discovery Channel Canada / National Geographic TV series Mayday covered the incident in a 2008 episode titled "Gimli Glider".
-The episode featured interviews with survivors, including Pearson and Quintal, and a dramatic recreation of the flight.
+The Discovery Channel Canada / National Geographic TV series Mayday covered the accident in a 2008 episode titled "Gimli Glider".
+The episode featured interviews with survivors, including Pearson and Quintal, and a dramatic flight recreation.